psolsfer/uvcopier/docs/console_script_setup.md

 ----

-Optionally, your package can include a console script using Click, Typer or argparse.
+Optionally, your package can include a console script using Cyclopts, Click, Typer or argparse.

 ## How It Works

-If the 'command_line_interface' option is set to ['click'], ['typer'] or ['argparse'] during setup, the project will contain the file 'cli.py' in the project_slug subdirectory.
+If the 'command_line_interface' option is set to ['cyclopts'], ['click'], ['typer'] or ['argparse'] during setup, the project will contain the file 'cli.py' in the project_slug subdirectory.
 An entry point is added to pyproject.toml that points to the main function in cli.py.

 ## Usage